bennlich/FirebaseIndex/README.md

 ### drop (key [,onComplete])

 Removes a key from the index.
-This does not remove the actual data record, but simply prevents it from being included in our filtered results.
+This does not remove the actual data that it points to, just the key in our index, which also fires a child_removed event.

    - {String} key
    - {Function} [onComplete]

 ### child (key)

-Get a reference to the child data for a record in this index.
-If the child does not exist in this index then undefined is returned (unlike Firebase.child where a ref is guaranteed).
+Get a Firebase reference to the child data object.
+If the child does not exist in this index (even if it's in the original data path) then undefined is returned.
+Unlike Firebase.child where a ref is guaranteed, even if the data doesn't exist yet.

    - {String} key

 returns {Firebase|undefined}

 ### on (eventType [,callback] [,context])

-Creates an event listener on the data path.
-However, only records in this index are included in the results.
+Listen to child events on this index.
+The snapshots are the full data objects in the original data path, which are added/deleted/sorted according to the index's keys.

 When the callback is fired, the snapshot will contain the full data object from the data path.